pkdone/mongo-rust-lambda-demo/README.md

     aws lambda list-functions
     ```

- 4. Install the latest version of the [Rust development environment](https://www.rust-lang.org/tools/install), if it isn't already installed, via the __rustup__ utility, including the _rustc_ compiler & the _cargo_ package/build manager. _NOTE:_ If building on Microsoft Windows, first ensure you have Microsoft's [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/) installed (and importantly, when running Microsoft's _build tools_ installer, choose the _C++ build tools_ option).
+ 4. Install the latest version of the [Rust development environment](https://www.rust-lang.org/tools/install), if it isn't already installed. _NOTE:_ If building on Microsoft Windows, first ensure you have Microsoft's [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/) installed (and importantly, when running Microsoft's _build tools_ installer, choose the _C++ build tools_ option).
 Run the following command from a terminal to install Rust toolchain for the target OS environment the Lambda will execute in (i.e. x86-64 Linux):

     ```console
     rustup target add x86_64-unknown-linux-gnu